3dgeo-heidelberg/AImon/docs/index.md

 <div style="text-align: justify">
 Modern permanently installed laser scanners can deliver sub‐hourly point clouds, opening the door to early warning of surface deformations.
 Current workflows struggle to keep pace with such data volumes in near real-time.
 Vegetation and occlusions in forested or complex terrain further degrade ground‐point coverage, undermining the reliability of change estimates.
 As a result, there remains a critical need for efficient, robust processing strategies that can detect and quantify subtle surface shifts.
 <br><br>
-The project AIMon5.0 was funded by the Federal Ministry of Research, Technology and Space (BMBF) within the funding measure ’Digital GreenTech – Environmental Engineering meets Digitalisation’ as part of the ’Research for Sustainability (FONA) Strategy’.
-Please find more project details on our website <a href="uni-heidelberg.de/aimon.">uni-heidelberg.de/aimon</a>.
+The project AImon5.0 was funded by the Federal Ministry of Research, Technology and Space (BMBF) within the funding measure "Digital GreenTech – Environmental Engineering meets Digitalisation" as part of the "Research for Sustainability (FONA) Strategy".
+Please find more project details on our website <a href="https://www.uni-heidelberg.de/aimon">uni-heidelberg.de/aimon</a>.
 </div>

 <!-- Real-time monitoring of gravitational mass movements for critical infrastructure risk management with AI-assisted 3D metrology -->